trimble-oss/modus-react-bootstrap/CONTRIBUTING.md

 ### Developing a component

 Try and be consistent with the overall style and API of the library as a whole.
-Use Typescript to develop the components.
+Use TypeScript to develop the components.

 All components in Modus are built with accessibility in mind.
-If you are making changes to an existing component, make sure to follow the accessibility section in Modus styleguide for an example [Accordion accessibility](https://modus.trimble.com/components/accordions/#accessibility).
+If you are making changes to an existing component, make sure to follow the accessibility section in Modus style guide for an example [Accordion accessibility](https://modus.trimble.com/components/accordions/#accessibility).
 For more help refer to [Modus guidelines](https://modus.trimble.com/foundations/accessibility/?q=acce#acce) on accessibility.

 ### Submitting a Pull Request